rosanne-odiero/ChatGPT/chatgptapi/README.md

 ### node index.js

-This command runs the project and you can ask the chatbot anything and it will respond in form of a motivation.
+This command runs the project

 I will be upgrading it later.